 Lin comes from Chengdu, China, and received a BA in Mathematics and Environmental Studies at Knox College, and a Masters of Environmental Management at the Yale School of Forestry and Environmental Studies.

 My area of research is supply chain sustainability of the Information and Communication Technology (ICT) industry.
 My research objective is to explore approaches to evaluating, communicating, and mitigating the life cycle environmental impacts of ICT products, focusing specifically on supply chains.

-My main research questions include:
+My main motivating questions include:

 1. How can we establish a baseline to compare ICT companies’ environmental footprints with regard to the material, form, and functionality of their products, using the Life Cycle Assessment (LCA) framework?

 2. How can ICT supply chain strategies such as outsourcing, diversification, and integration, lead to different environmental consequences?

 3. How can environmental messages be communicated effectively to different social groups along the ICT life cycle, including those who are involved in manufacturing, recycling, legislation, and consumption?